MewsSystems/gitbook-connector-api/operations/addresses.md

 ## Get all addresses

 Returns all addresses associated with the specified accounts within the enterprise.
-This operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request